ninayang91/InfixToPostfix/README.md

 		Operands: immediately output
 		")":Pop stack symbols until a "(" appears
 		Operators: Pop all stack symbols until a symbol of lower precedence, then push the operator

+//Scan the string, if an operand is met, pop all the operands until operands lower precedence

+//if ( is met, push into stack

+//if +- is met, pop all operands until ) or empty, push this operand into stack

+//if */^ is met, pop all operands until +-) or empty, push this operand into stack

+//if ) is met, pop all operands until ) or empty, pop the (